frederic-perez/AmE-dictionary/data/dictionary.md

 __excruciatingly__ _adv_ _The code in each class becomes excruciatingly simple._
 __exculpate__ _v_ :two: /EK-skull-payt/ To clear from alleged fault or guilt.
 To clear of guilt or blame. _Syn_ acquit, assoil, exonerate, discharge, clear _He was exculpated from the charge when the real criminal confessed._
 __exculpatory__ _adj_ Tending to clear someone, especially a suspect, of guilt or blame; exonerative.
+__excursus__ _n_ A message that departs from the main subject. _Syn_ digression, divagation, parenthesis, aside _After yet another long excursus on the subject of housecats, the absent-minded professor finally returned to his main point._
 __exec__ _n informal_ :six: (execs) __1__ An executive. _I’m a retired tech exec._ __2__ The executive officer of a unit of the armed forces. _He has fallen short as an exec._
 __execrable__ _adj_ Of very poor quality; unequivocally detestable. _Syn_ hateful, odious, deplorable _The meal they were served was execrable from beginning to end, but they were too hungry to care._
 __execrate__ _v_ Find repugnant. _Syn_ abhor, abominate, loathe